tsiguenz/darkly/hidden_file/Ressources/README.md

 qwerty123@       (?)
 ```

-Now go to /whatever and just fill the form with the creds we get.
+Now go to /whatever and fill the form with the creds we get.